-• In the Compensation Discussion and Analysis, under the heading "Executive Summary" (which begins on page 22), we highlight features of our compensation program that we believe reflect sound governance and compensation practices.
-We urge shareholders, in considering their vote, to review these actions and features and to read the entire Compensation Discussion and Analysis, which describes in more detail how the company's executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the 2015 Summary Compensation Table and other related compensation tables and narrative, appearing on pages 22 to 44 of this proxy statement, which provide detailed information on the compensation of our named executive officers.
+• In the Compensation Discussion and Analysis, under the heading "Executive Summary" (which begins on page 23), we highlight features of our compensation program that we believe reflect sound governance and compensation practices.
+We urge shareholders, in considering their vote, to review these actions and features and to read the entire Compensation Discussion and Analysis, appearing on pages 23 to 36 of this proxy statement, which describes in more detail how the company's executive compensation policies and procedures operate and are designed to achieve our compensation objectives, as well as the 2016 Summary Compensation Table and other related compensation tables and narrative, appearing on pages 37 to 46 of this proxy statement, which provide detailed information on the compensation of our named executive officers.
 Our Compensation and Human Resources Committee and our Board of Directors believe that the policies and procedures articulated in the Compensation Discussion and Analysis are effective in achieving our compensation objectives.